luizbgomide/EclipsePhase2e-ptbr/src.clean_html/13/07-ais-and-muses.md

 ## Roleplaying Muses

 Muses provide boundless roleplaying opportunities.
 GMs can use them to remind, nag, encourage, or pester PCs — no one is ever really alone.
 If you find it overwhelming to keep track of the PCs’ muses and their personalities, have the players roleplay each others’ muses.
-Simply give each player an index card with the muse’s skills and personality notes; hold the card up when roleplaying as the muse.
-This can also be a useful tool for keeping players involved in a scene when the party splits up and their own PCs are busy elsewhere.
+Give each player an index card with the muse’s skills and personality notes; hold the card up when roleplaying as the muse.
+This can be a useful tool for keeping players involved in a scene when the party splits up and their own PCs are busy elsewhere.

 <!-- CLEANED /blockquote -->